This paper is an introduction to the basics of EFI tuning. It

 one with a different number of cylinders.

-check/set the "SA - Initial SA" value.
+Check/set the "SA - Initial SA" value in the calibration (BIN file).
 This value must match the actual

 distributor base timing.
 The ECM needs to know the base distributor